aforward/writing/blog/empex-2019-liveview.md

 ![Login Step 1](talks/empex-2019-liveview/login_step_1.png)

-Some find this annoying, but we can’t please everyone all the time.
-Our application, like others that are rarely used, can benefit from pushing authentication in the users email so they don’t have to remember another password.
+Some find this annoying, but we can't please everyone all the time.
+Our application, like others that are rarely used, can benefit from pushing authentication in the users email so they don't have to remember another password.

 ![Login Step 2](talks/empex-2019-liveview/login_step_2.png)